xuvadumong/VBI_Stacking_Pool/README.md

 Implements the https://github.com/nearprotocol/NEPs/pull/27 standard.

 There are three different roles:
-- The staking pool contract account `my_validator`.
+- The staking pool contract account `haitq6_validator.testnet`.
 A key-less account with the contract that pools funds.
 - The owner of the staking contract `owner`.
 Owner runs the validator node on behalf of the staking pool account.
 - Delegator accounts `user1`, `user2`, etc. Accounts that want to stake their funds with the pool.